Audio Describer/Narrator Training

 has taught audio description all over the world and obtained

-The Visual Made Verbal, available for under $20 by clicking
+The Visual Made Verbal, is available for under $20 by clicking

 the link.
 The book is given to each workshop participant. |